British pound plunges to new low as tax cuts spark concern - KESQ

 LONDON (AP) — The British pound fell to all-time low against the U.S. dollar early Monday after Treasury chief Kwasi Kwarteng pledged a sweeping package of tax cuts, fueling concerns about the government’s economic policy as the United Kingdom teeters toward recession.

-The pound fell as low as $1.0373, its lowest level since the decimalization of the currency in 1971, before rallying to about $1.08 in London afternoon trading.
+The pound fell as low as $1.0373, its lowest level since the decimalization of the currency in 1971, before rallying to above $1.06 in London late afternoon trading.

 The weakening currency piles pressure on the U.K.’s new Conservative government, which has gambled that slashing taxes — and increasing borrowing to compensate — will spur economic growth.
 Many economists say it’s more likely to fuel already high inflation, push down the pound and drive up the cost of U.K. government borrowing — a potential perfect storm of economic headwinds.

-The turbulence raised speculation that the Bank of England may step in with an emergency hike in interest rates to help shore up sterling.
+The Bank of England said it is monitoring the drop in the pound and would not hesitate to boost interest rates to control inflation after doing so just last week.
+The central bank reiterated its intention to make a “full assessment’’ of the government’s tax and spending plans at its next meeting scheduled for November.

-Despite mounting concern, the government dug in its heels, insisting it wouldn’t comment on “daily market movements.”
-But in a bid to reassure markets, the Treasury announced it would set out a medium-term fiscal plan on Nov.
+In a bid to reassure markets, the Treasury announced it would set out a medium-term fiscal plan on Nov.
 23, alongside an economic forecast by the independent Office for Budget Responsibility.

-“The Fiscal Plan will set out further details on the government’s fiscal rules, including ensuring that debt falls as a share of GDP in the medium-term,” the Treasury said.
+But the pound sank by two U.S. pennies after both statements.

 The British currency has been hammered since Friday, when Kwarteng announced the U.K.’s biggest tax cuts in 50 years.